Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 ## What is Microsoft Fabric and who benefits from it?

 Microsoft Fabric is a cloud SaaS platform that offers data solutions for enterprises.
 It simplifies the data analytics process by integrating different tools and vendors in one platform.
-Fabric covers the whole data lifecycle, from data engineering and science to analytics and BI.
+Fabric covers the whole data lifecycle, from data engineering and science to analytics and business intelligence.

 ![Fabric structure]({{site.baseurl}}/assets/fabric/whatsfabric.jpg){:class="img-responsive"}